 Hone in on your niche and become an expert in it.

-Once you have built your portfolio to the point where you’re able to comfortably hire help, such as a qualified property manager, it may be time to pivot into a new sector of real estate.
+Once you’ve built your portfolio to the point where you can comfortably hire help, such as a qualified property manager, it may be time to pivot into a new real estate sector.

-Being a landlord, requires more today than digital savvy and the ability to create informative content for TikTok and Instagram.
-Sure, there are plenty of digital approaches and software to help outsourcing and streamlining tasks associated with managing property.
-This doesn’t change the fact that under every roof is a person living or working in it.
+Being a landlord requires more than digital savvy and the ability to create informative content for TikTok and Instagram.
+Many digital approaches and software exist to help outsource and streamline tasks associated with managing property.
+However, this doesn’t change the fact that a person lives or works under every roof.

 The dynamic between landlord and renter presents a unique array of challenges that take time to learn, overcome, and master.
 Not to mention, these are often peoples’ homes and businesses that a landlord must maintain.
-The stakes are significant.
-Even once you have experience, it can still take massive amounts of time and effort to manage properties.
+The stakes are considerable.
+Even once you have experience, managing properties can still take massive amounts of time and effort.

-The sheer difficulty associated with being a landlord is one reason many smart property investors choose to hire property managers instead of managing their property.
-This gives them more time to find and pursue new investment opportunities or pursue careers in other fields.
+The sheer difficulty of being a landlord is one reason many bright property investors hire property managers instead of managing their property.
+This gives them more time to find and pursue new investment opportunities or careers in other fields.

 Real estate can be lots of fun and extremely rewarding, but also stressful and intense.
 If you love to learn new things and are eager to help others, chances are you’ll succeed in your real estate investments.